exilesprx/bug-free-enigma/README.md

 //
 // Given facts 3 and 4, how do we fix this program (broken by facts
 // 5 and 6)?
 //

+//
+// So, 'suspend' returns control to the place from which it was
+// called (the "call site").
+How do we give control back to the
+// suspended function?
+//
+// For that, we have a new keyword called 'resume' which takes an
+// async function invocation's frame and returns control to it.
+//
+//     fn fooThatSuspends() void {
+//         suspend {}
+//     }
+//
+//     var foo_frame = async fooThatSuspends();
+//     resume foo_frame;
+//
 ```